morungos/morungos.github.io/_posts/2024-07-05-how-to-test-your-kitten.md

 getting an AI system to do what they need it to do.
 Their persistence in this, when AIs routinely act up, is remarkable.

-Listening to them, it reminded me of [cat herding](https://www.youtube.com/watch?v=vTwJzTsb2QQ).
-In fact, these AI systems reminded me of small and wayward kittens, sometimes predictable, sometimes small agents of chaos and destruction.
-So, how do you test something that does not behave like a "machine", something wayward, something willful.
+Listening to them discuss the challenges of design applications powered by large language model, it reminded me of [cat herding](https://www.youtube.com/watch?v=vTwJzTsb2QQ).
+In fact, these LLM components reminded me of small and wayward kittens, sometimes predictable, sometimes small agents of chaos and destruction.
+So, how do you test something that does not behave like a "machine", but behaves more like something wayward, something willful.

 ## How to test your kitten

 As anyone who has ever had one will tell you, kittens are not easy to predict.
 They do not have a reset button that puts them into a known state.
-Even if you interact with them in an extremely consistent way, they may -- probably will -- react entirely differently every time.
+Even if you interact with them in an extremely consistent way, they may react differently every time.
+They might be hassling you at feeding time, and then suddenly decide they don't like their brand of food any more.
 Kittens are small agents of chaos.
-How can you test something like that -- or, worse, try to keep it focused on a real world task.
+How can you test something like that?

+The problem becomes even worse if you try to put your kittens to work.
+Will they catch mice?
+Or will they just watch them for a bit, and then take a nap.
+And that's entirely natural cat behaviour -- what we're attempting is to direct LLMs and harness them into some extremely complex and demanding cognitive behaviours, it is like trying to get your kitten to assemble IKEA furniture

 <figure class="figure w-100" style="text-align: center">
   <img class="img-fluid" src="/img/posts/morag-kitten.jpeg" style="width: 500px;"